Table of Contents

 The need for a dog house is dependent on how your dog lives.
 If your dog spends most of its time indoors, you aren’t likely to have much of a need for one.
 However, outdoor dogs will need shelter from the weather and elements, and they are perfect candidates for a doggy home.
 Continue reading to learn our top picks for dog houses!

 What Are the Best Dog Houses?

-If you are looking for the best all-round dog house, look no further than the Petsfit Wooden Dog House.
+If you are looking for the best all-around dog house, look no further than the Petsfit Wooden Dog House.
 This house offers both indoor shelter and a covered outdoor space for your dog to lounge outside without being in direct sunlight.
-We love that this house has a removable floor, which makes clean up a breeze, and a lift-up top that allows you access to your pet from above.
+In addition, we love that this house has a removable floor, which makes clean-up a breeze, and a lift-up top that allows you access to your pet from above.

 The Petsfit Wooden Dog House is both cute and functional.
 It features a window in the front that lets your dog look outside and feel a breeze without rain coming into the house.
 With a flap over the door, your dog is further protected from the elements.
 You can also purchase an optional insulation kit if you live in a cold climate.

 Made from naturally insect-repellant cedar planks, this house comes in three different colors: light grey, red, and yellow and white.
 And with five different sizes to choose from, there is a version for every dog (and owner!).